What is an international bank account number (IBAN)?

 Country code: Each country that participates in the IBAN system has its own country code.

-The bank identifier code, branch code and account number together make up the Basic Bank Account Number (BBAN) that is used to identify the specific bank account when you make an international bank transfer.
+The bank identifier code, branch code and account number together make up the Basic Bank Account Number (BBAN) that is used to identify your specific bank account when you make an international bank transfer.

 The IBAN format is the same across countries, although the length of the alphanumeric characters vary for each country.
 Here is an example of what a UK IBAN looks like: